 - Base – how the material is made is a big factor in odor and heat resistance

 - Usage – you’ll need to pick your deadening mats depending on your needs

 - Price point – can your wallet handle it?

-These factors are all already mentioned in the article where I compare Dynamat, Hushmat, Kilmat, and Fatmat, but here’s a refresher.
+These factors are all already mentioned in the articles where I compare Dynamat, Hushmat, and Fatmat, or Dynamat and Kilmat, but here’s a refresher.
 The effectiveness of the material will most often be determined by its thickness.
 So, the thicker the material, the more effective the mats will be.
 Other factors like the base material play a role, though.

 Secondly, you’ll have to be willing to put up with the difficulty of the material’s installation process.
 You might not want to have to dedicate more than a few hours to it.
 On the other hand, maybe you’re prepared to dig in and have the tools necessary for cutting into thicker materials.
 That is all going to be based on your personal preference and ability.

 The base material your soundproofing is made of will determine its heat resistance and any potential odors you’ll have to put up with.
 Butyl-based mats are very heat-resistant, for example, but asphalt-based materials aren’t going to do you much good in high temperatures.
 Asphalt-based mats also tend to omit an odor in hot conditions, and the material may also seep out a bit.